dystcz/nuxt-sanctum-auth/README.md

 })
 ```

-You can also define options as below:
+You can also define options as below (defaults in example):

 ```js
 export default defineNuxtConfig({